Search

 Case B: 73-Year-Old Man with Progressive Solid Dysphagia

 A 73-year-old male reported progressive intermittent difficulty swallowing solids over six months, with no weight loss or voice change.
-His evaluation and imaging workup focused on discerning structural or motility etiologies.
+Evaluation and imaging focused on structural or motility causes.
+Mayo Clinic Proceedings

 This scenario emphasises the importance of endoscopic and imaging diagnostics when esophageal dysphagia is suspected.